Medical deserts in the United States: Physician shortages

-About 20% of Americans live in rural regions, but only nine percent of the country's doctors practice in rural areas.
-Federal health officials predicted in 2019 that the number of rural doctors, half of them over 50 years of age, would decline by 23 percent during the next ten years.
-A contributing factor to this decline is newly graduated doctors' reluctance to move to rural areas.
-While doctors originally from rural areas are more likely to return to rural areas to practice, rural Americans are less likely to attend medical school in the first place.
-Newly graduated doctors have also tended to prefer jobs in hospitals, rather than jobs in family practices that are more common in rural areas.
+While approximately 20% of Americans live in rural regions, only 9% of the country's doctors practice in rural areas.
+The average age of doctors in rural areas has increased, with over 50% of rural physicians over the age of 50.
+In 2019, it was predicted that the number of rural doctors would decline by 23% by 2030 due to these physicians retiring.
+The Association of American Medical Colleges (AAMC) projects a shortage of 13,500 to 86,000 physicians by 2036, with non-primary care specialties facing the largest gaps.
+Rural areas, already experiencing limited healthcare access, are expected to be disproportionately affected.
+An additional contributing factor to this decline is newly graduated doctors' reluctance to move to rural areas.
+Doctors originally from rural areas are more likely to practice in rural regions, however, a study from the Association of American Medical Colleges found that the percentage of rural Americans enrolling in medical school is declining.
+A 2023 survey of physicians found that 68% of newly graduated doctors wanted to work in hospitals, rather than jobs in family practices that are more common in rural areas.
+Additionally, only 4% of resident physicians wanted to work in a community of 25,000 or less, highlighting the difficulty in recruiting new physicians to rural areas.

-Only 1% of medical students in their final year of school prefer to live in communities under 10,000.
 The lack of entertainment or food diversity, fear of prejudice, and reduced financial prospects associated with rural regions have been cited as factors leading to medical students' reluctance to practice in rural regions, as well as the unique difficulties associated with practice rural healthcare.
 For example, in parts of rural Alaska, transferring patients to hospital emergency rooms can "depend on the schedules of rickety charter planes" which are often prevented from flying due to the weather.
 In some states, such as Oklahoma, a lack of available residency programs for prospective doctors directly contributes to a shortage.